-For a minimal sequence $\xi^A \to \xi^B$ to be stored in the network, one requires an above-average connectivity through activated synapses from the cells that are active in the cue ξ^A to those that are supposed to be active during the recall of the target $\xi^{\vec{B}}$.
+For a minimal sequence $\boldsymbol{\xi}^A \to \boldsymbol{\xi}^B$ to be stored in the network, one requires an above-average connectivity through activated synapses from the cells that are active in the cue $\boldsymbol{\xi}^A$ to those that are supposed to be active during the recall of the target $\boldsymbol{\xi}^B$ .
 In what follows, we assume that all morphological synapses from neurons active in the cue pattern to cells active in the target pattern are switched on and none of them is silent.
-Such a network can be constructed similar to the one in Willshaw et al., 1969 (see also Nadal & Toulouse, 1990, and Buckingham & Willshaw, 1993).
-Let us therefore consider a randomly connected network-the probability of having a morphological synapse from one neuron to another one is c_m .
+Such a network can be constructed similar to the one in Willshaw et al. (1969); see also Nadal & Toulouse (1990) and Buckingham & Willshaw (1993).
+Let us therefore consider a randomly connected network, i.e., the probability of having a morphological synapse from one neuron to another one is $c_m$ .
 Beginning with all synapses being in the silent state, one randomly defines pairs of patterns that are to be connected into minimal sequences.
 Then one converts those silent synapses into active ones that connect the M active neurons in a cue pattern to the M active neurons in the corresponding target pattern.
-Imprinting of sequences stops when the overall connectivity through activated synapses reaches the value c; that is, the total number of activated synapses in the network attains a value of cN^2 .
+Imprinting of sequences stops, when the overall connectivity through activated synapses reaches the value c, i.e., the total number of activated synapses in the network attains a value of $cN^2$ .